shahmir811/graphql-blog-app/client/README.md

 npm install
 ```

-After that run the following and you will get a GraphQL playground at http://localhost:3000
+After that run the following and your application will run at http://localhost:3000

 ```bash
 npm run start